SecretJuggler/mvc-php/README.md

 Make sure the project folder is accessible via your local server.

 Example for Apache: point a VirtualHost to the project’s public directory.

+If you use VSCode running php -S localhost:8888 -t public will work just fine.

 RUN composer install